 Decision set aside | Centrelink Overpayment of $97,000 & $86,000 | Administrative Appeals Tribunal

-Our clients were a husband and wife who reside on the Mid North Coast.
-They received notification from Centrelink that they owed debts of $97,000 and $86,000 respectively.
-These debts allegedly arose because Centrelink decided that our clients were not predominantly resident in Australia and as such were not entitled to the DSP.
+Our clients were husband and wife who reside on the Mid North Coast.
+They received notification from Centrelink that they owed debts of $97,000 and $86,000, respectively.
+These debts allegedly arose because Centrelink decided that our clients were not predominantly residents in Australia and, as such, were not entitled to the DSP.
 The alleged overpayments dated back over 10 years.

-Principal solicitor Kevin Vierboom initially engaged in lengthy negotiations with Centrelink to settle the matter however this was to no avail.
-We then made an application the Administrative Appeals Tribunal in Sydney and briefed Counsel Greg Johnson to appear.
+Principal solicitor Kevin Vierboom initially engaged in lengthy negotiations with Centrelink to settle the matter; however, this was to no avail.
+We then applied to the Administrative Appeals Tribunal in Sydney and briefed Counsel Greg Johnson to appear.